 In addition, it supports Google AMP and can be integrated with OneSignal Push Notifications, Disqus, Yoast SEO, Google Analytics, Google Tag Manager, AdSense, DoubleClick for Publishers, and other ads providers.

-[UPDATE] Right now, Frontity is open sourcing the internal framework they’ve been using to power news sites so that any developer can use it to create sites with WordPress and React in an easier way.
+[UPDATE] Frontity open-sourced the internal framework they used to power news sites so that any developer can use it to now create sites with WordPress and React in an easier way.

 Suitable for all types of business, React is a practical solution for a modern and clean website.
 It provides you with multiple responsive layouts to choose from.
 With a user-friendly interface, the theme has ready-to-use color schemes to suit any design style and modify colors with ease.